Anti-sense Oligonucleotide Targets Insulin Receptor Isoform A

 Invention Summary:

 Breast cancer is one of the most common cancers among women, and while effective treatment options exist, there remains a critical need to enhance their efficacy and reduce their off-target effects to minimize toxicity.
 Expression of Insulin receptor-A (IR-A), one of two isoforms of the insulin receptor, is correlated with worsened breast cancer prognosis and resistance to therapy.
 Previous attempts to knock-down transcripts encoding IR-A resulted in nonselective knockdown of both IR isoforms, due to its high similarity with IR-B, the second IR isoform.
 Since IR-B is the primary regulator for glucose homeostasis, developing a tool that specifically targets IR-A is essential.
+There is currently no alternative other than genetic modification for selectively reducing IR-A.

 Rutgers researchers developed novel antisense oligonucleotides (ASOs) to specifically target IR-A mRNA.
 The IR-A ASO selectively targets the exon 10-12 splice junction site present in IR-A, and does not target IR-B. The specificity and efficacy of the ASO was tested in breast cancer, prostate cancer and sarcoma cell lines.
 IR-A knockdown, upon IR-A administration, was successful in all three cancer cell lines with minimal off-target knockdown of IR-B. The efficacy of the IR-A ASO enhances the potential for studying IR-A function in the context of cancer.